raoyi/raoyi.github.io/README.md

   - `assets/css/style.scss` &mdash; Imports sass files from within the `_sass` directory and gets processed into the theme's
     stylesheet: `assets/css/styles.css`.
-  - `assets/minima-social-icons.html` &mdash; Imports enabled social-media icon graphic and gets processed into a composite SVG file.
+  - `assets/minima-social-icons.svg` &mdash; A composite SVG file comprised of *symbols* related to various social-media icons.
+    This file is used as-is without any processing.
 Refer [section on social networks](#social-networks) for its usage.

 ### Plugins